One of a community’s biggest assets and a catalyst for growth is a familiar, motivated and thoughtful investor.

 Along with his role in Infuse Great Lakes Bay, Hofmann has recently taken on a new challenge as the Michigan Project Director of LocalCode and CEO of LocalCode Bay City.

 LocalCode functions to revitalize Main Streets through community-centered development, combining apprenticeship for local entrepreneurs with venture funding and real estate development.

 With the goal of strengthening cities from the inside, LocalCode aims to drive local ownership of businesses and real estate, strengthening the economic heart of communities.

-Hofmann plans to announce specific projects in the coming months, specifically in Bay City.
+Hofmann and his partners plan to announce specific projects in the coming months, specifically in Bay City.